regan-sarwas/npmap.js/API.md

 ### <a name="home">L.npmap.homeControl(config: object)</a>

 Create a control that zooms and/or pans the map back to its initial center and zoom and add it to a map.
-Is on, by default, for new maps.
+By default, this control is added to NPMap.js maps.

 _Arguments_: